holochain/bootstrap/README.md

 The agent's signature of their current network location is returned alongside their information and validated.
-Malicious actors on the network cannot tamper with another actor's location, the worst they can do is withold another agent's location, but as long as at least one honest agent is returning the signed agent location, that agent is discoverable.
+Malicious actors on the network cannot tamper with another agent's location, the worst they can do is withold another agent's location, but as long as at least one honest agent is returning the signed agent location, that agent is discoverable.